A Symposium for High Students Interested in the Music Education Profession

-During the three-day symposium, each participant is paired with a NAfME Collegiate student mentor who accompanies the student throughout the conference.
-These collegiate mentors provide each participant with a professional peer model to interact with outside the conference sessions.
-In addition, each high school student participates in mock college auditions and interviews where university faculty members from several North Carolina institutions provide individualized feedback and support.
-Each participant also actively engages in a choral or instrumental conducting session by conducting a predetermined piece with a high school or collegiate ensemble.
+During the three-day symposium, each participant is paired with a NAfME Collegiate student mentor.
+Mentors accompany students and attend the sessions of the Symposium with them.
+They also provide valuable information about college and becoming a music major.
+Each high school student participates in mock college auditions and interviews where university faculty members from several North Carolina institutions provide individualized feedback and support.
+Each participant also actively engages in a choral or instrumental conducting session by conducting a predetermined piece with a collegiate ensemble.
 Finally, all participants attend other specialized sessions that encompass a variety of topics, have dinner with a keynote speaker, attend the North Carolina High School Honors Chorus and Honors Orchestra Concerts, and visit booths in the exhibit hall to gather more information about specific music education programs.
-Based on the responses of the participants’ exit surveys, students indicated the Young Professionals’ Symposium is a valuable program that exposes and prepares them for the realities of an undergraduate degree program and a subsequent career in music education.
+The Young Professionals’ Symposium is a valuable program that exposes and prepares them for the realities of an undergraduate degree program and a subsequent career in music education.

 Chair: Lisa Qualls